 - Major web components must be designed in a way to avoid accidental activation, for example by providing undo functionality.

 - Providing users with labels that match corresponding object names in the code, to support activation by voice.

 - Implementing functionality that is activated by movement or through user interface components.

 - Designing buttons, links, and other active components large enough to make them easier to be activated by touch.

 Understandable information and user interface

 Being understable for website content means that any user must be able to understand all the information provided along with the user interface.
+So, what makes a website accessible in terms of understandability?
 The main ways for obtaining understandable website content are following principles of readability, predictability and input assistance.

 - Identifying the primary language of a web page, as well as identifying the language of separate text passages, phrases, or other parts of a web page.

 - Providing definitions for any unusual words in the text content, as well as for phrases, idioms, abbreviations, and so on.